Softmod: Nintendo Switch 2

 The Mig Flash flash cartridge (previously known as Mig Switch) is compatible with the Nintendo Switch 2 for playing Switch 1 games.
 Nintendo have banned consoles from online functions if they detect the Mig Flash.

 Computer DVD drives

 Some DVD drives, such as those made by Lite-on, can be softmodded to ignore region coding, allow clearing of the drive's learned media calibration data, and enable DVD+R to DVD-ROM book type coding that is persistent across reboots.
 This is distinct from cross-flashing the drive or installing unofficial firmware, and does not modify the drive's firmware.

+Alternatives

+An alternative of softmodding is installing a modchip.
+This requires additional tools and hardware, and in many cases requires soldering, which carries a much higher risk of damaging a console.